jameslamb/conference-notes/ODSC/odsc-east-2015.md

 - github.com/jupyter/jupyterhub
 - Berkeley using this campus-wide
 - set-up a Docker container with all the packages and dependencies
-	- just give people the linke and each user gets their own turnkey server
+	- just give people the link and each user gets their own turnkey server
 - ["Python for Data Analysis"](http://shop.oreilly.com/product/0636920023784.do) - Wes McKinney
 - beta.oreilly.com
 - "Docker Jumpstart"